 Many methods of treatment are available to help those who become addicted to methamphetamine.
 Most of the time, inpatient treatment is the ideal choice only because this ensures the safety of the addict while he or she goes through the initial detoxification phase which can have various adverse effects associated with methamphetamine withdrawal.
 During inpatient treatment, the addict will be monitored around-the-clock which will ensure that he or she remains abstinent from methamphetamine abuse and that his or her medical health is kept under control during detox.

 Following inpatient treatment, most methamphetamine addicts will continue many months of counseling and therapy to ensure their continued success in recovery.
 Methamphetamine addiction treatment is often a long and difficult journey but with commitment and appropriate attention recovery is possible.
-For assistance, call our helpline at 1-800-943-0566 for help.
+For assistance, call our helpline at 800-768-8728(Who Answers?) for help.